5 Unexpected Spiritual Self-Care Lessons I Learned When I Got Covid fo – Journaling is Self-Care LLC

 I've had a ton of writing gigs and my childhood career goal was to become a writer, so I feel extremely blessed to be in the situation where I am right now.
 I'm writing for the blog on the website that I own for the business I created from my heart.
 I created my dream job for myself and I will always be grateful for that.

-Having covid taught me how important it is to take imperfect action this way.
+Having COVID taught me how important it is to take imperfect action this way.
 I usually am a perfectionist and I've driven myself nuts freaking out over small details.
 But when I was under a pile of blankets with a fever, yet feeling like my achy body was freezing, there was no freaking out about every tiny detail.

 I didn't have the energy or brainpower to even try going that route.

-I just needed to take care of myself and I became okay with things being messy, imperfect, and not so pretty.
+I just needed to take care of myself and I became okay with things being messy, imperfect, and not-so-pretty.

 Sometimes you just need to take imperfect action to get shit done.
 Period.